BotMesh/debot/README.md

 ## 💾 Session Compaction

-debot automatically compacts long conversations to keep context windows efficient.
+Debot automatically compacts long conversations to keep context windows efficient.
 When a conversation exceeds ~90% of the model's context window, old messages are summarized into a single "compaction" entry.

 **Features:**
 - ✅ **Automatic** — Triggered silently when context limit approached